laurakond/laurakond/README.md

 ### [Artly](https://artly-a211b809ae81.herokuapp.com/)
 ![Artly project image](https://github.com/laurakond/artly/raw/main/documentation/images/features/am-i-responsive.jpg)

 Artly is a full-stack product comparison site which promotes sharing the most beloved artworks with like-minded people.
-Whether you are looking to sell or buy a unique piece of art, Artly promotes is led by the artist community who wish to share and sell their artwork.
+Whether you are looking to sell or buy a unique piece of art, Artly is led by the artist community who wish to share and sell their artwork.

 The users can put an artwork up for sale, bid on an artwork of their liking, or simply save an artwork to review later at a convenient time.
 They can also review the profiles and customise their own, and follow other users for easy access to most up-to-date artwork listings.